 1 Interpretation of Welsh Housing Quality Standard (WHQS)

-The Council will work towards achieving the WHQS for its whole Housing Revenue Account (HRA) housing stock by 31 Marchduring 2018.
+The Council has achieved the WHQS for its Housing Revenue Account (HRA) housing stock occupied under a secure or introductory tenancy.
+It will now focus on targeting acceptable fails.

 1.2 Interpretation of WHQS Guidance